syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 <div id="fileExplorer"></div>

 <script>
-// Specifies the filter types, which is used to filter the grid or list elements
+// Specifies the filter types that are used to filter the grid or list elements
 $('#fileExplorer').ejFileExplorer({
 filterSettings: {
 filterType: "startswith",